atena-data/Python-Bootcamp-Codes/README.md

 You can play this game if you like trivia games.
 You will be asked a set of questions and your score is tracked during the game...

 ## *Day 18*
+"Spot Painting"
+Damien Hirst is is an English artist, entrepreneur, and art collector.
+One of his most famous art collections sold for over a million pounds are what is known as pot painting!

+Today I am going to generate a spot painting like one of his...🖌🖌🖌